Church weddings only account for one-third of all marriage ceremonies in Sweden.

 10 fundamentals of religion in Sweden

-Sweden is relatively secular and has a high population of atheists, but it is far from an irreligious country.
+Sweden is relatively secular, but it is far from a non-religious country.
 Religion still plays a ritual and cultural role, and with immigration, the religious landscape becomes more diverse and complex.
 Here are ten takes on religion in Sweden.

 #1 Separation of church and state